bbauska/JS-Basics-Unlock/README.md

 9.3.4 Template Literals in Dynamic Expressions

-One of the strengths of template literals is their ability to compute expressions on the fly, integrating directly with JavaScript\'s
+One of the strengths of template literals is their ability to compute expressions on the fly, integrating directly with JavaScript&#39;s
 expressiveness:

 ![](./images/image234.jpg){width="15.430272309711286in"